-Note: Another treatment for kidney stones that have shown its effectiveness is the natural remedies for kidney stones
+Note: Another treatment for kidney stones that has shown its effectiveness is the natural remedies for kidney stones

 What is a kidney stone?

 The prevalence of kidney stones in the United States increased from 3.8% in the late 1970s to 8.8% in the late 2000s.
 The prevalence of kidney stones was 10% during 2013–2014.
 The risk of kidney stones is about 11% in men and 9% in women.
-Other diseases such as high blood pressure, diabetes, and obesity may increase the risk for kidney stones.
+Other diseases, such as high blood pressure, diabetes, and obesity, may increase the risk of kidney stones.

 Urine has various wastes dissolved in it.
-When there is too much waste in too little liquid, crystals begin to form.
-The crystals attract other elements and join together to form a solid that will get larger unless it is passed out of the body with the urine.
-Usually, these chemicals are eliminated in the urine by the body’s master chemist: the kidney.
-In most people, having enough liquid washes them out or other chemicals in urine stop a stone from forming.
+When too much waste is in too little liquid, crystals form.
+The crystals attract other elements and join together to form a solid that will get larger unless passed out of the body with the urine.
+The kidney, which is the body’s chief chemist, typically eliminates these chemicals in the urine.
+In most people, having enough liquid washes them out, or other chemicals in urine stop a stone from forming.
 The stone-forming chemicals are calcium, oxalate, urate, cystine, xanthine, and phosphate.

 Types of kidney stones